prokoudine/ardour-tutorial/content/performing-live/programming-sequences/index.en.md

 If you want a clip to play a given number of times and stop, choose the _Stop_ action.

-But If you want to temporarily drop the select number or repeats, disregard the customized duration of the clip, and just stop the playback after one time, select the _None_ follow action.
+But if you want to temporarily drop the select number or repeats, disregard the customized duration of the clip, and just stop the playback after one time, select the _None_ follow action.

 Next: [PROGRAMMING PROBABILITY](../programming-probability/)